-The course is given in the form of lectures alternating theory and practical examples.
+Elements of Agroecology The course is given in the form of lectures alternating theory and practical examples.
 It also makes use of video media.

-Examiners Phillippe Baret
+Time allocation in hours per activity Lecture [contact] 30 Sum 30 Assessment Examiners Phillippe Baret

-Test type (descriptive) Weight of the test (%) Individual or Group test

-Written exam with oral discussion 100 Individual
+Test type (descriptive) Weight of the test (%) Written exam with oral discussion 100

+Individual